-Fees and charges for services are charges for current services.

-There are some federal grant and contribution revenues that are considered to be fees or charges for services and should be coded as such.
+Restricted or Fees and charges for services are charges for current services.
+Program Revenues: Fees & Charges for Services There are some federal grant and contribution revenues that are considered to be fees or charges for services and should be coded as such.
 These grant revenues do not fall under the federal A-133 Single Audit rules.
 For example, most Medicaid funds paid by the federal government to the states are federal financial assistance payments and are covered under the Single Audit Act.
-Medicaid arrangements between the state and providers, however, are contracts for services, and thus they are not considered to be federal financial assistance subject to the Single Audit Act.
-Multnomah County both receives Medicaid revenue that is subject to the Single Audit Act (in Aging Services, for example), and serves as a vendor for providing Medicaid-funded services (in the Health Department, for example).
+Medicaid arrangements between the state and providers, however, are contracts for services, and thus they are For questions about whether or not grant awards are subject to Single Audit rules, contact Alice Street in General Ledger at x22781. not considered to be federal financial assistance subject to the Single Audi Act.
+Multnomah County both receives Medicaid revenue that is subject to the Single Audit Act (in Aging Services, for example), and serves as a vendor for providing Medicaid-funded services (in the Health Department for example).
 The former should be recorded under "operating grants" cost elements, and the latter should be recorded under "fees for services" cost elements.
 50220 Licenses & Fees Use this cost element for charges imposed by county ordinance for specific licenses and fees.
 Examples of licenses include adult care home, cat, dog, food handler, marriage, restaurant, and swimming pool licenses.
 Examples of fees include adult care home, alarm permit, cable franchise, recording, and library fees.
 50221 Photocopy Charges Use of this cost element is limited to those County programs that track revenues from copy machines used by the public.
 The Library and the County Attorney's Office normally use this cost element.
 50222 Printer Charges This cost element is normally used only by the Library.
 It is used to track revenue from printers used by the public.
 50230 Permits Use this cost element to budget revenues earned from permits.
 Such permit charges include permits granted for bridge use, concealed weapons, land use planning, and rights of way.
 50235 Charges for Services Use this cost element for charges for services that are not set by county ordinance, that are not charged to other governments, and that are not sales of goods.
 Examples of such charges are Central Stores services fees, client fees, District Attorney discovery fees, jury duty pay turned over to the County, medical records fees, and/or third party payers for Health Department services.